Panzer-Jack/easy-live2d/docs/en/guide/installation.md

 ### Model File Structure

-It's recommended to organize your Live2D model files according to the official structure:
+It's recommended to organize your Live2D model files according to the official recommendation:

 ```
 public/